niklaskks/api-docs/source/index.md

 ### Notes on pure_data
 Depending on the shell you're using, you may need to escape quotation marks in the JSON-String for the pure_data field.
 In the example call on a cURL shell the quotation marks are escaped with a backslash prefix.

+Additionally, please take care of the data types in your json structure.
+Non-number formats like `"somekey":010` will result in errors, and may need to be put into double ticks (`"somekey":"010"`) or converted to a number (`'"somekey":10`).
+This will result in errors messages like `{"detail":"JSON parse error - Expecting ',' delimiter: line 1 column 9 (char 8)"}`.

 ### Endpoint
 `POST /v1/content-project/{CP_ID}/thing/`